 I thought I was going to use my AMEX Platinum credit to pay for my Global Entry renewal.
 Instead, I used my United Explorer card to cover the bill.
 That card only has a $95 annual fee and has the same reimbursement as the AMEX Platinum.
 There are now many cards that provide credits for these fees.

 The UBER Credits Don’t Roll Over Monthly

 The $15 monthly UBER credit is exactly that.
 Monthly.
 If you don’t use it, it’s gone.
 We don’t travel monthly where we’re using UBER.
 We did find it worked for UBER Eats but we then just ordered delivery food or planned to take an UBER when we wouldn’t have otherwise, just to use the credit.
 Is that useful or wasteful?
 Hmmmmm.

 I Wasn’t Using The 5x Airfare Category

 The AMEX Platinum card offers 5X Membership Rewards points for airfare booked with the card and for hotels booked through the AMEX travel portal.
-Problem was that I wasn’t booking a bunch of paid airfare.
-If I did, I was using the Citi Prestige or Sapphire Reserve, which both pay 3x points per dollar and provide much better trip protection insurance than the Platinum card.
+The problem was that I wasn’t booking a bunch of paid airfare.
+If I did, I was using the Sapphire Reserve, which pays 3x points per dollar and provides much better trip protection insurance than the Platinum card.
 I value the insurance more than the extra 2x points.
 Your Mileage May Vary.